ln-komandur/linux-utils/install_VPN.md

 -  This covers Ubuntu in detail
 -  Use the [OpenVPN iOS app](https://apps.apple.com/us/app/openvpn-connect-openvpn-app/id590379981) to import the OpenVPN configuration files (for UDP), and provide OpenVPN / IKEv2 username, and OpenVPN / IKEv2 password

 ### Preferred Approach (2).
-Using ProtonVPN on the free tier with wireguard on Ubuntu.
-NOT sure about concurrent clients
+Using ProtonVPN on the free tier with wireguard on Ubuntu

+This approach __allows multiple / concurrent clients__.
+However each of them will be __hardbound__ to the respective ProtonVPN wireguard servers they are connected to.
+If that server gets overloaded, then there will be __no auto switching__ to another server with less load to be the exit node.

 Download the wireguard `.conf` file from your [ProtonVPN login](https://account.protonvpn.com/downloads)